Home / The Gospel of Sri Ramakrishna / Volume 2 /

 DR. SARKAR: "Goodness gracious!"

-M: "Bhaduri further said that the knowledge of your physical science was
+M: "Bhaduri further said that the knowledge of your physical science

 a false knowledge.
 Such knowledge is momentary.
 He gave an analogy.